 - 6. The Measure, the Clergy Discipline Rules and the Code of Practice are all concerned with resolving formal complaints within a formal disciplinary process.
 There are, however, three stages to a complaint, the first of which falls outside the scope of the Measure and any formal proceedings. - 7.
 The first stage of a complaint is the period before any formal proceedings are instituted under the Measure.
 The second stage begins when a formal complaint is made to the bishop under the Measure and continues until the bishop has decided on the appropriate course to take.
-The third stage occurs if the bishop directs that there should be a formal investigation to see if there is a case to answer before a bishop's disciplinary tribunal.
-(If the complaint is referred to a tribunal there is a right of appeal for the member of the clergy from the tribunal's decision.) - 8.
+The third stage occurs if the bishop directs that there should be a formal investigation to see if there is a case to answer before a bishop's disciplinary tribunal. - 8.
 Disciplinary proceedings against the clergy (i.e. stages 2 and 3) may only take place in accordance with the Measure, and the procedures set up under it, and should only be about misconduct that is potentially sufficiently serious for referral to a bishop's disciplinary tribunal.
 Proceedings under the Measure are not for the determination of grievances.